insertmike/sem/use-cases/use-case-20.md

-# USE CASE: 15 The top N populated cities in a country where N is provided by the user.
+# USE CASE: 20 The top N populated capital cities in the world where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a Developer I want to produce a report of the top N populated cities in a country where N is provided by the user.
+As a Developer I want to produce a report of the top N populated capital cities in the world where N is provided by the user.
-So that I can see which countries are in the top N of the most populated cities in a country.
+So that I can see The top N populated capital cities in the world.

 ---